James-Montgomery/squidward/README.md

 This is my attempt to create the product that I would want to use.
 Something simple and flexible that gives knowledgable data scientists the tools they need to do the research or production machine learning work that they need.

-I'm, open to all feedback, commentary, and suggestions as long as it is constructive and polite.
+I'm open to all feedback, commentary, and suggestions as long as they are constructive and polite.

 ## Getting Started